 At Central Moravian Church, along with Rebecca Lepore, Minister of Music, Choir Director and Organist, Spieth has conducted choral and orchestra performances of Mozart’s Requiem, Brahms’ Requiem, Haydn’s Harmoniemesse, Vivaldi’s Gloria and other works along with annual Christmas and Easter celebrations.
 In October 2019, a performance of Dan Forrest’s Requiem For The Living and Beethoven’s Choral Fantasy will feature the Central Choir, orchestra, vocal soloists, and Rebecca Lepore as piano soloist.

 Donald Spieth began his formal training at the University of Iowa where he received his undergraduate and graduate degrees in music performance and literature.
 An accomplished performer on trumpet, Spieth has been a member of various orchestras and ensembles in the United States and of various performance tours throughout Europe.
 His primary conducting teachers have included James Dixon at Iowa and Sixten Ehrling at The Juilliard School.

-Maestro Spieth has two sons; Stow resides in Philadelphia; Shawn and his family reside in Dallas, TX; three grandchildren, Jordan, Steven, and Ellen also live in Dallas.
+Maestro Spieth has two sons; Stow resides in Philadelphia; Shawn with wife Christine reside in Dallas, TX; three grandchildren, Jordan with wife Annie, Steven, and Ellen also live in Dallas.
 Additionally, he has two step children: Alexis Boylan and her partner Micki McElya who live in Cambridge, MA., and Gabriel Boylan and his wife Christine and their son Lonnie who live in Brooklyn, NY.
-He is married to Llyena Boylan, an arts administrator and consultant, and lives in Bethlehem, Pennsylvania.
+He is married to Llyena Boylan Spieth, an arts administrator and consultant, and lives in Bethlehem, Pennsylvania.